India allows religious festival to go ahead in 'limited' capacity as coronavirus cases surge - KESQ

 India allows religious festival to go ahead in ‘limited’ capacity as coronavirus cases surge

-The annual Rath Yatra festival, which takes place in the coastal city of Puri in the western state of Odisha, celebrates the Indian deity of Jagannath and lasts for more than a week.
+The annual Rath Yatra festival takes place in various cities around the country — but the most famous celebration takes place in the coastal city of Puri, in the western state of Odisha.
+The festival celebrates the Indian deity of Jagannath and lasts for more than a week.

 The Supreme Court had previously ruled against the Hindu celebration, saying the risk of coronavirus infection was too high with more than a million people expected to attend.